+44 2080 128 209

 Dinner is had ashore at a local restaurant that offers traditional and delicious local dishes.

-In the morning you have time for a final stroll around the town or a last snorkel before you say farewell to the Spice islands around lunchtime and head north.
+In the morning you have time for a final stroll around the town or a last snorkel before you say farewell to the Spice Islands around lunchtime and head north.

 You have lunch on the way, passing another major seabird island, before settling in for a relaxing afternoon on board as you scour the horizon for migrating whales.